Dockless hire bike parking bays consultation

 There will be no traffic restrictions as a result of the works.
 You will be able to access your property and receive deliveries and visitors by vehicle as usual.

-Proposals for new hire bike bays (Phase Three Consultation)
+Proposals for new hire bike bays (Phase Four Consultation)

-Implementing this proposal will require repurposing some on-road parking bays into hire bike bays.
-Each converted parking bay (approximately 5-10m) will hold space for up ten to twenty hire bikes.
+The council is committed to implementing a borough-wide network of 250 designated hire bike parking bays.
+We will continue to deliver bays across the borough in phases.
+Delivering this network will require repurposing some on-road vehicle parking bays into hire bike parking bays.
+Each 5-metre parking bay will hold space for up to ten hire bikes.

 If you have further questions, contact us at Environment@islington.gov.uk (or write to: Environment, 1 Cottage Road, London, N7 8TP).